dprokof/parsingUISandCRM/README.md

             projectnames.append(elem)
     return projectnames
 ```
 The script works with a list of notification (projectname).
-In this code the list of projectnames is taken from customer's CRM system.
+In this code the list of projectnames is taken from customer's CRM system. <br />
+You can used simple array without requests.get if you know a number of notification. <br />